Skip to content

 Professor Oliver Mallett, University of Stirling

-Dr Mark Ellis, University of Strathclyde
+Dr Wendy Cohen, University of Strathclyde

 Professor Arno van der Zwet, University of West of Scotland